-Schools host a varity of assesmblies that compliment the Student Assistance goals and cuuriculum.
+East Brunswick Public Schools hosts a variety of assemblies that compliment the Student Assistance goals and curriculum.
 To learn more about some of the assemblies presented throughout the district during the 2017-18 school year, please see below.

 I’m More than Just That Assembly Program

 This Assembly Program, which is in its 6th year of inception, stemmed from a group of students at the High School who wanted to give back.
 They felt that middle school was a time of change and figuring out where you fit in and who you are.
 They wanted to tell their stories of being “more” than a label or what people perceived them to be.
 This empowering assembly program has proved to be moving, inspirational, and uplifting, giving students that opportunity to hear from others that you can rely upon one of your Sources of Strength to come through difficult times.
 It encourages students to be proud of who they are and their uniqueness.
 A strong component of the program is the message of embracing our diversity and culture.
 After the assembly, HMS students are invited to come to the Student Services Office and speak to any students that they relate to.
 Counselors and Student Assistance Specialists are also present to process the experience with them.